kneyugn/TextureClassification-CS4476-Fall-2018/index.md

  ![Image](https://i.imgur.com/Pfo51Fc.png)

-After getting all values, a training set and test set for SVM model are constructed with above statistics as attributes and 6 textures: canvas, cushion, linseed, sand, seat, and stone as labels.
-The dataset is divided into a training set and a test set with ratio of 8:2, 7:3, and 6:4 and feeded to three different SVM implemented in Python - sklearn libraries.
-The result models are sensitive to input images, hyperparameters, and SVM algorithms.
-To maximize the overall accuracy of the model, three types of SVM, SVC, linearSVC, and NuSVC, are run with different parameters settings such as penalty value, kernel type, and gamma value.
-Also, the original images and resized images are tested to check the influence of different image input.
+After getting all values, a training set and test set for the support vector machine model are constructed with above statistics as attributes and 28 textures as labels.
+The dataset is divided into a training set and a test set with the ratio of 7:3 and SVC model is generated with sklearn.svm library in Python environment.
+To maximize the overall accuracy of the model, hyperparameters are obtained and the cross validation is processed from GridSearchCV function in sklearn.model_selection.
+Based on the optimized hyperparameters, poly kernel type is used with 1 penalty value, degree 6, shrinking and probability features, one-vs-one decision function, ⅙ gamma, 5.0 coefficient and unlimited iteration.
+Also, the original images of 576 x 576 size and resized images of 100 x 100 size are tested to check the influence of different scale input.

 ### Experiments and results